Tears (Sabrina Carpenter song): Music video

-Original ending
+At the end of the video, Carpenter is tossed out of the house, only to find her boyfriend, who has regained consciousness, coming towards her.
 With a puzzled look, Carpenter tells the boyfriend that she thought he had died in the accident because "someone has to die every video."
 She then apologizes before hurling one of her heels at him, piercing his chest and killing him.
 As he crumples to the ground, she gets up to leave, saying matter-of-factly, "You have to give the people what they want."

-Alternate ending 1
+Alternate endings

+There were three alternate endings for the video, taking place after the boyfriend finds Carpenter.